AlexWidman/widma-DM1595-JS/README.md

 To implement this, you only need to modify [js/DinnerModel.js](/js/DinnerModel.js).

+The tests are provided for your convenience.
+Passing the tests is only the first step of passing the lab.
+You must be able to explain your code and the code may still be problematic in other ways.
+We also reserve the right to add more tests that check the above application logic rules.

+For troubleshooting, make sure to use the browser developer tools, which you can access by pressing F12 or Ctrl-Shift-i.
+Set a breakpoint at or before the line of code that fails.

 ## Setting up
 - set up your SSH key for the KTH GitHub
 - create your own copy of this repository by pressing *Fork* at the top right.